No Products in the Cart

 Side sleeping is also the most popular and beneficial sleeping position for the average sleeper.
 It has been shown to aid with insomnia and gastroesophageal reflux disease (GERD).
 Sleeping on one's side also aids in maintaining proper spinal alignment.

 To get the most out of side sleeping, try stretching your body out for maximum lung capacity.
 Get a thicker pillow that can keep your head in a neutral position with respect to your spine.
-A specially designed pillow for sleep apnea, such as a contoured pillow, can be beneficial.
+A specially designed pillow for sleep apnea, such as a contour pillow, can be beneficial.
 For some people, experimenting with a body pillow may be a good idea.
 All of this is done to prevent your head and neck from being placed in an unnatural position, which increases the risk of airway obstruction.

 Sleeping on your stomach is the second most popular sleep position for sleep apnea relief.
 Granted, it is the least recommended/preferred sleeping posture among doctors and sleepers alike.
 It is, however, far superior to sleeping on your back if you have sleep apnea.
 The stomach sleeping position, like side sleeping, allows your airway to remain open.